jupyterhub/the-littlest-jupyterhub/README.rst

 ==================

 This project is currently in **alpha** state.
 Most things work, but we might still make breaking changes that have no clear upgrade pathway.
-Important security features (such as HTTPS) are still being implemented.
 We are targetting a v0.1 release sometime in mid-August 2018.
 Follow `this milestone <https://github.com/jupyterhub/the-littlest-jupyterhub/milestone/1>`_ to see progress towards the release!